Legal Advice for Non-Custodial Parent Rights — 473 results

 Firstly, the purpose of this blog post is not to say that I have any favoritism towards Fathers over Mothers when it comes to whom I represent.
 I represent both fathers and mothers with... more

-Written by attorney Mary Brown, almost 3 years ago.
+Written by attorney Mary Brown, about 3 years ago.

 Child support itself is not tax deductible to the non-custodial parent who pays it, and it is not taxable to the custodial parent who receives it.
 Nevertheless, the non-custodial parent... more